eksuas/eksuas.github.io/page3.md

 ## Implementation Process

-Multi sampling gets more smooth edges as seen the example image below.
-Left images show the before than multisampling effect.
-It is a straightforward and I did not use any difficulties during its implementation.
+Multisampling gets more smooth edges as seen in the example image below.
+Left images show the before multisampling effect.
+It is straightforward and I did not use any difficulties during its implementation.

 <p float="left">
   <img src="results/hw3/process/dragon_dynamic_v1.png" width="410" />